 For the last week or two, I briefly mentioned that I was working on a couple of updates in the laundry room.
 I’m not even close to finished with the room yet, but thought today would be a good time for some progress pics.
 Let’s start with the new stuff: a new light fixture, adding crown molding, and pondering shelf placement.

-New light fixture: I bought a new light for the laundry room ages ago from West Elm, and it was supposed to come in “satin nickel”… but I left it in the box for much too long to have ever returned it, and discovered later that it’s got a hell of a lot more of a chrome look to it than anything resembling satin… or nickel.
+New light fixture: I bought a new light for the laundry room ages ago from West Elm, and it was supposed to come in “satin nickel”… but I left it in the box for much too long to have ever returned it, and discovered later that it’s got a lot more of a chrome look to it than anything resembling satin… or nickel.
 While I would have preferred it to still be more of a matte finish (and would have even looked into spraying it with a matte sealer to fix the issue), it kind of matches the doors on my new washer and dryer, so I’m leaving it alone for now.

 And in case you were wondering, this is what the original light fixture looked like before: